Braves' run of 6 straight NL East titles ends with 4-3 loss to Marlins

 Valente Bellozo (3-4) allowed three runs and seven hits in 5 1/3 innings and Anthony Bender, Lake Bachar, Declan Cronin and Jesus Tinoco combined for two-hit relief.
 Tinoco got three straight outs for his second save.

-Charlie Morton (8-9) gave up four runs and seven hits in six innings and threw a run-scoring wild pitch.
+Charlie Morton (8-9) gave up four runs and seven hits in six innings and threw a run-scoring wild pitch in the fifth.
 He is 0-2 in his last three starts.

 Ozzie Albies, a switch-hitter batting right-handed only, was 0 for 4 in his return from a fractured left wrist that had sidelined him since July 21.